On the finite element approximation of a semicoercive Stokes variational inequality arising in glaciology: Formulation of the problem

 \subsection{A model for ice flow}

-We denote by $\Omega\subset\RR^2$ a bounded, connected and polygonal domain which represents the glacier.
-The assumptions of the domain being two-dimensional and polygonal are made in order to simplify the analysis, but we expect the essential results presented here to extend to three dimensional domains with smooth enough boundaries.
+We consider a two-dimensional symmetrical marine ice sheet resting on a bedrock and sliding into the ocean.
+This is the most common configuration considered when studying marine ice sheets \cite{schoof2007a, schoof2007b, durand2009} and is generally used as a benchmark test case \cite{pattyn2012}.
+We denote by $\Omega\subset\RR^2$ the domain which represents one half of the ice sheet and we assume it to be connected and polygonal.
+The latter assumption is made to simplify the analysis, but we expect the essential results presented here to extend to domains with smooth enough boundaries.
 Ice is generally modelled as a viscous incompressible flow whose motion is described by the Stokes equation \cite{fowler2011}: